|Nation||United States of America (USA)|

 About 21 hours after landing, ground controllers fired pyrotechnic charges to drop the alpha-scattering instrument on the lunar surface.
 When the instrument failed to move beyond an intermediate position, controllers used the surface sampler (robot arm) to force it down.

 The sampler was then used to pick up the alpha-scattering instrument after its first chemical analysis and move it to two additional locations.
 About 66 hours of alpha-scattering data were obtained during the first lunar day on three samples: the undisturbed lunar surface, a Moon rock, and an area dug up by the surface sampler.
 The alpha-scattering instrument collected 34 more hours of data during the second lunar day.

 The scoop on the sampler’s arm was used numerous times for picking up soil and digging trenches, and for conducting at least 16 surface-bearing tests.

-Apart from taking 21,274 photographs (20,993 on the first lunar day and 45 during the second), Surveyor 7 also served as a target for Earth-based lasers (of 1 watt power) to accurately measure the distance between Earth and the Moon.
+Apart from taking 21,274 photographs (20,993 on the first lunar day and 45 during the second), Surveyor 7 also served as a target for Earth-based lasers to accurately measure the distance between Earth and the Moon.

-Originally planned as a 7-spacecraft series, in 1963, NASA added 3 more missions (Surveyors H, I, and J) for a total of 10 missions.
-These later Surveyors, each weighing 2,500 pounds or 1,134 kilograms (as opposed to the 2,200 pound or 998-kilogram model), were, however, canceled in Dec.
-1966 based on the successful results of the Ranger missions, Lunar Orbiters, and Surveyors already launched by then.
+Originally planned as a series of seven spacecraft, in 1963, NASA added three missions (Surveyors H, I, and J) for a total of 10 missions.
+These later Surveyors, each weighing 2,500 pounds or 1,134 kilograms (as opposed to the 2,200-pound or 998-kilogram model), were canceled in December 1966 based on the successful results of the Ranger missions, lunar orbiters, and surveyors already launched by then.